gth1030/TicketService/README.md

     If there is no seats big enough to contain all of customers in one order.
 Minimize splitting among customers.
     For example, if the size of an order is 8 and there is connceted empty row that is bigger than 8, the customer will get it. otherwise, it will look for 2 splits then 3 splits and so on...
+	Eventually, if customers cannot fit into one level, look for different levels and split customers into different levels.
 Assumption
-    - customers do not want ticketing over different level.
-If one order cannot fit in any of the requested level, it will not provide solution.
     - customer always wants biggest clump.
 The program will always provide single biggest clump regardless of the split.
 It means if the order size is 9 and we have choice of 8, 1 split and 5, 4 split.
 The program will always choose 8, 1 split giving biggest clump on one clump.
+    - customers prefer not to be splited into different level and they will do it only when they have to.
+    - Pricing of the tickets do not affect customer's seating arrangment as long as all customers are in the same level.
+    - E mail address for the reservation is shared by

 # System layout
 The testing can be simply done by creating MyService object.
 The class can be constructed with call new MyService("event name").
 Once the object is created, every seats are empty by default.
 To hold seats, call findAndHoldSeats(int numSeats, int minLevel, int maxLevel, String customerEmail).
 The hold will last for time equivalent to timeWaited value which can be easily changed in the class and 100miliseconds by default.
 (Customer needs to be very fast or holding is gone.)
 To reserve seats, call reserveSeats(int seatHoldId, String customerEmail) However, I assumed all the seats will be held before reservation, so calling reserveSeats without holding tickets will fail in operation.
-*** One very important thing before running the program.
-For function call on FindAndHoldSeats, number of consecutive calls tend to destroy system process because multiple threads access to same data simultaneous without too much protection.
-So in between each findAndHoldSeats, it is safe to give brief time between calls.

 # Logic behind ticketing
 Ticketing process in the program is separated into two part.
 On the first part, it looks for one connected seats, that can provide seats for all customers in one seat from the lowest number of column.
 This part is not absolutely necessary for the program but needed for optimization which will be talked about on second part.